php-pm/php-pm-drupal/README.md

 # PHP-PM HttpKernel Adapter

-HttpKernel adapter for use of Symfony and Laravel frameworks with PHP-PM.
-See https://github.com/php-pm/php-pm.
+This is a fork of the HttpKernel adapter for use of Symfony and Laravel frameworks with PHP-PM.
+See https://github.com/php-pm/php-pm to provide a bootstrap & bridge for Drupal.

+The code is in pre-alpha -- very experimental.

 ### Setup